SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 Use date and datetime types for columns
 -----------------------------------------

-When creating tables with dates or timestamps, using the purpose-built ``DATE`` and ``DATETIME`` types over integer types or ``VARCHAR`` will bring performance and storage footprint improvements, and in many cases huge performance improvements (as well as data integrity benefits).
+When creating tables with dates or timestamps, using the purpose-built ``DATE`` and ``DATETIME`` types over integer types or ``TEXT`` will bring performance and storage footprint improvements, and in many cases huge performance improvements (as well as data integrity benefits).
 SQream DB stores dates and datetimes very efficiently and can strongly optimize queries using these specific types.

 Don't flatten or denormalize data
 -----------------------------------